|

 we nourish the soul and

 allow our whole being to feel good.
+To hold a

-grudge against anyone is like carrying the devil on your
+against anyone is like carrying the devil on your

-It is our willingness to forgive and
+shoulders.
+It is our willingness

 forget that casts away such a burden